 Stretching shouldn’t be painful.
-Remember to move gradually and gently.
+Remember to move gradually and gently, and on a mat if you're indoors.
 And don’t forget to breathe deeply and relax.
 If in the slightest doubt or pain, consult your doctor.

 It's also good to remember, stretch right after your hike, don't wait!
 If you stretch long after a physical effort, you might hurt yourself.
 And always adapt your stretching to your body and to your physical condition: listen to your body.